tangentyh/notes-of-tan/docs/backend/SpringNotes.md

 1. philosophy
    - beans — Java objects that perform business logic, execute tasks, persist and retrieve persisted data, respond to HTTP requests, and more
-   - config — XML-based, Annotations, and JavaConfig-based approaches for configuring beans
+   - config — XML-based, annotations, and JavaConfig-based approaches for configuring beans
-     - decorator when used as meta annotation — for example any annotation that is annotated with `@Component` becomes a component annotation, and so forth
+     - can used as meta annotation — for example any annotation that is annotated with `@Component` becomes a component annotation, and so forth
-   - `-Aware` — `set-` methods for callback
+   - `-Aware` — `set-` methods for callbacks
+     - `org.springframework.context.EnvironmentAware` — `void setEnvironment(Environment environment)`
    - `-Capable`, `-edBean` — `get-` methods
      - `org.springframework.core.env.EnvironmentCapable` — `Environment getEnvironment()`
    - `Configurable-`: `ConfigurableApplicationContext`, `ConfigurableBeanFactory` — typically implement to configure
    - `Listable-`: `ListableBeanFactory` — can enumerate, rather than attempting bean lookup by name one by one
+   - parameters
-   - `required` — `Exception` or `null`
+     - `boolean required` in annotation parameter — `Exception` or `null`
-     - `Optional` — equivalent to `required` set `false`
+     - `java.util.Optional` as method parameter — equivalent to `required` set `false`
-   - AOP — JDK proxy or CGLIB subclassing; CGLIB proxy instance is created through Objenesis, so constructor is not called twice
+   - AOP — JDK proxy or CGLIB subclassing; CGLIB proxy instance is created through Objenesis, so constructor is not called twice since 4.0

-### Miscellaneous
+### Utils

-1. `org.springframework.beans.BeanUtils`
-   - `static void copyProperties(Object source, Object target)`

-1. `org.springframework.web.servlet.support.RequestContextUtils`

 1. create a new Spring project
    - [official docs: Getting Started · Building a RESTful Web Service](https://spring.io/guides/gs/rest-service/)